Mitch Owens: AFL career

-Owens earned a recall to the senior team in Round 11 against North Melbourne and put in an impressive display with 14 disposals, 10 tackles and 2 goals, however in the following game against Brisbane a concussion forced him to sit on the sidelines for several weeks.
-He returned to the side in Round 20 against Hawthorn and played the final four games of the season.
+Owens earned a recall to the senior team in Round 11 against and put in an impressive display with 14 disposals, 10 tackles and 2 goals; however, in the following game, against Brisbane, a concussion forced him to sit on the sidelines for several weeks.
+He returned to the side in Round 20 against and played the final four games of the season.

+2023

 Owens was selected in the senior team in Round 1 of the 2023 season and quickly established himself as a core member of newly appointed coach Ross Lyon's best 22 in the absence of regular key forwards Max King and Tim Membrey, playing predominantly forward with stints in the midfield and deputising in the ruck.
-Owens was nominated for the AFL Rising Star in Round 4 against Gold Coast Suns after a 27 disposal, 2 goal game.
+Owens was nominated for the AFL Rising Star in Round 4 against Gold Coast Suns after a 27-disposal, 2-goal game.
 In Round 10, Owens was substituted out in the second quarter as the result of a concussion in which his head collided with teammate Anthony Caminiti's knee, and subsequently missed the following match under the concussion protocols.
 Owens was recalled for the next match in Round 13 after St Kilda's bye, playing every match from then on to qualify the Saints for the finals in 6th place and an elimination final, including 4 goals against West Coast Eagles.
 Throughout the backend of the season, Owens was considered to be one of three favourites for the 2023 AFL Rising Star alongside Harry Sheezel and Will Ashcroft, eventually finishing third with 33 votes behind Sheezel (winner, 54) and Ashcroft (second, 39), receiving maximum votes from Nathan Buckley and at least 2 votes from every judge on the panel.
 Owens capped off his season by finishing fourth in the Trevor Barker Award, receiving the Saints' Best Emerging Player award alongside teammate Nasiah Wanganeen-Milera, and being named in the 22 Under 22 team, also alongside Wanganeen-Milera.

+Following a breakout year in 2023, Owens' role shifted at St Kilda.
+While matching his previous-best 23 appearances in 2023, his influence in 2024 was stifled by further responsibility as a second ruck.
+Following a contract extension to the end of 2029, Owens returned to some of his best form in 2025, kicking 25 goals before a late-season hamstring injury.

+Family and personal life

+Owens was born to a Japanese mother, Maki, who is originally from Yokohama.
+He is the first cousin of American football punter Tory Taylor who plays for the Chicago Bears in the National Football League (NFL).

+Statistics

+Updated to the end of round 22, 2026.